theupdateframework/taps/tap7.md

 $ python compliance-tester.py --config tmp/.tuf-tester.yml
 ```

-The configuration file includes the update command that it should execute to
+The configuration file includes the command that it should execute to run the
-run the updater, and other restrictions such as the cryptography key types
+updater, and other restrictions such as the cryptography key types supported by
-supported by the updater, the number of root keys, thresholds, etc.  Why is a
+the updater, the number of root keys, thresholds, etc.  Why is a configuration
-configuration file needed?
-There are restrictions set by different
+file needed?
+There are restrictions set by different implementation that,
-implementation that, although they abide by the specification, are not shared
+although they abide by the specification, are not shared across all
-across all implementations of the specification.
-For example, the Go
+implementations of the specification.
+For example, the Go implementation might
-implementation might only support ECDSA keys, whereas another might support
-Ed25519 and RSA keys.
+only support ECDSA keys, whereas another might support Ed25519 and RSA keys.

 Before beginning compliance testing, the compliance testing tool will generate
 a `root.json` according to the restrictions set in `.tuf-tester.yml`, save it